xorbitsai/xoscar/README.md

 [![License](https://img.shields.io/pypi/l/xoscar.svg?style=for-the-badge)](https://github.com/xprobe-inc/xoscar/blob/main/LICENSE)

 ## What is actor
-Writing parallel and distributed programs is often very challenging and requires a lot of time to deal with concurrency issues.
+Writing parallel and distributed programs is often challenging and requires a lot of time to deal with concurrency issues.
 Actor model provides a high-level, scalable and robust abstraction for building distributed applications.
 It provides several benefits:
 - Scalability: Actors easily scale across nodes.
 The asynchronous, non-blocking nature of actors allows them to handle huge volumes of concurrent tasks efficiently.